magmide/magmide/README.md

 Importantly, the language will be self-hosting, so metaprogramming functions will benefit from the same bare metal performance and full verifiability.

-You can find rough notes about the current design thinking for the metaprogramming interface in [the unfinished `posts/design-of-magmide.md` file](./posts/design-of-magmide.md).
+You can find rough notes about the current design thinking for the metaprogramming interface in [`posts/design-of-magmide.md`](./posts/design-of-magmide.md).

 ## Practical and ergonomic

 My experience using languages like Coq has been extremely painful, and the interface is "more knife than handle".
 I've been astounded how willing academics seem to be to use extremely clunky workflows and syntaxes just to avoid having to build better tools.

 To achieve this goal, this project will learn heavily from `cargo` and other excellent projects.
 It should be possible to verify, interactively prove, query, compile, and run any Magmide code with a single tool.

+An important design choice that will likely make the tool easier to understand and use is the "Logic/Host" split [(discussed deeply in `posts/design-of-magmide.md`)](./posts/design-of-magmide.md) that clearly separates "imaginary" pure functional code from the "real" imperative computational code.

 ## Taught effectively